 - V-strip: These door seal strips are also popular as tension strips.
 These weather-stripping doors are easy to install.
 All you need to do is to cut the specific length.
 The top and two horizontal sides of the door require v-strips.
 In some cases, the door bottom may also need a v-strip.

 - Tubular rubber or vinyl door seal strips: Tubular door seal strips are better than felt weather stripping.
-If you can install it properly, this weather stripping for doors will last for over five years.
+If you can install it properly, this weather stripping for doors will last over five years.

 Electric Cabinet Door Seal Strips